 Learn how to develop applications for Android mobile devices using simple examples, ready to run with your copy of the software development kit.
 Author and Android columnist, writer, developer, and community advocate Mark L. Murphy shows you what you need to know to get started on programming Android applications.

-Android Recipes: A Problem-Solution Approach, Second Edition offers more than 100 down-to-earth code recipes, and guides you step-by-step through a wide range of useful topics using complete and real-world working code examples.
-It's updated to include the Jelly Bean Android SDK as well as earlier releases.
+Android Recipes: A Problem-Solution Approach, Third Edition offers more than 100 down-to-earth code recipes, and guides you step-by-step through a wide range of useful topics using complete and real-world working code examples.
+This book is updated to include the KitKat Android 4.4 SDK as well as earlier releases.